internetofwater/nldi-crawler/README.md

 [nldi-db](https://travis-ci.org/ACWI-SSWD/nldi-db) contains everything you need to set up a development database environment.
 It includes data for the Yahara River in Wisconsin.

 Note that this project has some integration testing against the database.
-The "package" goal of the maven command will stop the build before running them
+The "package" goal of the maven command will stop the build before running them.